-- Individuals with no apparent symptoms, gut or other symptoms as described above, who are otherwise healthy and well (as reported by them and supported by ‘normal’ blood test results).
+- Individuals with no apparent symptoms – gut or other symptoms as described above, who are otherwise healthy and well (as reported by them and supported by ‘within range’ blood test results).

-- Others who suffer from moderate to severe symptoms that significantly interfere with their health and wellbeing, often leading to long-term poor physical and emotional outcomes and decreased quality of life.
-These are the people who need to consider embarking on parasite treatment such as one described below.
+- Others who suffer from moderate to severe symptoms (digestive and other symptoms) that significantly interfere with their health and wellbeing, often leading to long-term poor physical and emotional outcomes and decreased quality of life.
+These are the people who need to consider embarking on parasite treatments such as one described below.

 Doctors most often treat parasitic infections with a combination of strong antibiotics, after which some patients (but not all) report either resolution or a significant reduction in symptoms.

-My current understanding is that there is no one reliable parasite treatment /therapy to eradicate Blastocystis and/ or D.fragilis.
-However, there are naturopathic parasite treatments, including remedies utilising specific antimicrobial and antiparasitic herbs, that are helpful in killing off parasites over a longer period of time (3-6+ months).
+My current understanding is that there is no one reliable parasite treatment /therapy to eradicate Blastocystis or D.fragilis.
+However, there are naturopathic parasite remedies including utilising specific antimicrobial and anti-parasitic herbs that are helpful in killing off parasites over a longer period of time (3+ months).

-Fortunately, by using multiple herbs with many different natural constituents makes it much harder for the parasites to become resistant to treatment, as they act synergically.
-Also, the herbs and supplements support gut lining, the liver, digestion and absorption of nutrients, thus supporting and speeding up the healing process at the same time.
+Fortunately, by using multiple herbs with many different natural constituents makes it much harder for the parasites to become resistant to treatment, as the herbs act synergistically to address parasites.
+Also, the herbs and supplements support gut lining, the liver, digestion and absorption of nutrients, thus speeding up the healing and repair process at the same time.

 One effective natural parasite treatment strategy is to employ a periodic rotation of specific antimicrobial herbs throughout the treatment.
 This method will give the immune system an advantage over the parasite’s abilities to adapt, thus increasing the likelihood of eradication over time.

-On a brighter note, even though the parasites are still detected on testing, many people feel much better and their symptoms subside considerably, whilst they adhere to specific nutrition, supplements and lifestyle choices which support the immune system and the gut.
+On a brighter note, even if the parasites are still detected on testing after a natural treatment, many people feel much better and their symptoms subside considerably, whilst they adhere to specific nutrition, supplements and lifestyle choices which support the immune system and the gut.

-As mentioned above, before commencing any parasite treatment, it’s very useful to perform a comprehensive digestive stool analysis (CDSA) that uses PCR technology (which looks for DNA of different microbes).
+As mentioned above, before commencing any parasite treatment, it’s very useful to perform comprehensive digestive stool analysis (CDSA) that uses PCR technology.
 This test also measures the levels of dysbiosis (imbalances of gut flora), pancreatic function, nutrient malabsorption, and other digestive markers.

 IMPORTANT CONSIDERATIONS: After performing the tests, many people find that having Blastocystis is not their main problem or the cause of their symptoms.
-Instead their source of ill health could be SIBO (small intestine bacterial overgrowth), giardia (another common parasite), dysbiosis, candida, hernia, or just high stress.
+Instead their source of ill health could be SIBO (small intestine bacterial overgrowth), giardia (another common parasite), gut dysbiosis (bacterial imbalances), candida, hernia, or just high stress.

-By treating those other identified imbalances first, many people start to feel much better and their symptoms decrease significantly, thereby avoiding having antibiotics that may be unnecessary.
+By addressing those other identified imbalances first, many people start to feel much better and their symptoms decrease significantly, thereby avoiding antibiotics.
 They may still have Blastocystis, according to the tests, but they feel well and have no symptoms.

 Natural parasite treatment considerations